Jonah Lomu

 In 1995 he was diagnosed with nephrotic syndrome, a serious genetic kidney disorder, and the disease had a significant impact on his playing career and wider life.
 By 2003 he was on dialysis, and in 2004 underwent a kidney transplant that saved his life.
 He turned his energy to being a Kidney Kids NZ ambassador, encouraging children with similar afflictions to seek treatment.
 After a period of hiatus, he returned to play domestically rather than internationally.
 Lomu played for several domestic New Zealand provincial or Super Rugby sides, and late in his career played club rugby in both Wales and France.
-These included the Auckland Blues, Chiefs and Hurricanes, and Counties Manukau, Wellington, and later North Harbour and the Cardiff Blues.
+These included the Auckland Blues, with whom he won the inaugural 1996 Super 12 Final with, Chiefs and Hurricanes, and Counties Manukau, Wellington, and later North Harbour and the Cardiff Blues.
 His illness forced his retirement from professional rugby in 2007 at the age of 32.

 After returning from abroad, Lomu died unexpectedly on 18 November 2015 at home in Auckland.
 The cause was a heart attack associated with his kidney condition.
-His passing saw widespread tributes to him and his family, from Queen Elizabeth II to a haka performed by the pupils of his boyhood primary school.
+His death saw widespread tributes to him and his family, including condolences from Queen Elizabeth II and a haka performed by the pupils of his boyhood primary school.
 The New Zealand Parliament passed a national motion in honour of his life.